Saturday, March 9, 2024

 PAN SEARED FILET MIGNON WITH BRANDY SAUCE

 My husband said this meal was like eating in a 5 star restaurant.
 We even had a candle light dinner.
-Now I have to make this a couple times a month for him.
+Now I have to make this once a month for him.
 Filet Mignon is pricey but there is no waste.
 For 4 to 8 servings, I would get a beef tenderloin and cut them each 1½ inches thick.

 2 (6-oz) filet mignon